AMGA SPI Program

 - End of Day Debriefs

 - Session 16: Assistance Skills - Top Managed Sites

 - Session 18: Climbing Movement

 - Final Individual and Group Debriefs

 Single Pitch Instructor Assessment Prep Day

 This is an optional day to give instructors, who are registered for the SPI Assessment, to get a full day overview of what will be covered in the 2-day assessment.
 It is a great way to practice the required skills for the assessment beforehand.
 It is not required to sign up for the SPI assessment to sign up for this prep day.

-July 30th at 8am at Clear Creek Canyon
+July 28th from 8am-4pm in Clear Creek Canyon

 AMGA Single Pitch Instructor Assessment

 The AMGA Single Pitch Instructor Certification is a great way to improve your professional climbing guide resume.
 It is becoming a minimum requirement when applying to work for local companies, and is a great way to further your education as an instructor to be a more effective and safe guide.